-This is what last year’s Year 1 were up to in the Spring term before we had to begin learning from home:
+This is what last year’s Year 1 were up to in the Spring term before they had to begin learning from home too:

 It’s been a busy start to the spring term in class 1!

 We are continuing with our daily phonics and guided reading and are making fantastic progress in our reading.
 We have also begun weekly spellings and so far doing an excellent job!
 We are also making good progress in our ‘Maths No Problem!’, having looked at positions and now place value, addition and subtraction in numbers to 20.
 In R.E. we will be learning about Our Church Family and Lent, and our new topic is Explorers, comparing significant figures from the past – Neil Armstrong and Christopher Columbus – and using atlases and globes to learn the continents and seas of the world.
 We will continue to look at the changes in the seasons in Science now we have moved into winter.
 In art we are studying Piet Mondrian, and will replicate his abstract style using collage, ICT and paint.
 In PSHE we are looking at our rights and responsibilities.
 An exciting term!

 Today we had a wonderful day learning how we can take care of our planet by reducing, reusing and recycling.
 After many weeks of collecting plastic bottle lids we got to add our lid to the whole school mosaic.
 We also reused an old plastic bottle to make two gifts – a painted animal and a decorated box to put things in!
 We all went out Plogging with Zoe – picking up litter whilst jogging or walking.
 We were amazed and shocked by how much we saw and collected.
 Finally we sorted items into the correct recycling bin in class, and we did this with our waste at lunch time too – what a busy day!